The value of pensions and the income they produce can fall as well as rise. You may get back less than you invested.

 How does our service differ from the DWP?

 The Department of Work and Pensions also offers a free pension tracing service, where you can search by employer or a pension provider in order to obtain contact details.
 Although this service is free, we’re able to take additional steps in the process by offering added services such as retrieving valuations, providing initial consultations, reviewing your current arrangements and providing financial advice if you should wish to proceed with any recommendations.

 My pension has been located - what happens next?

 Once we have found your pensions, we compile all the information into your own personal pension statement.
 We then get our pension agents to get in contact and arrange a time that is most convenient to yourself, for a qualified pension adviser to discuss your information in more detail and go through any questions you may have.
 The qualified pension adviser will also be able to tell you what would be the recommended next step based on a number of things such as your attitude to risk and whether your current pension is performing well or not.

-Transferring a pension is the process of moving your pension fund from your current provider over to a new provider.
-There are many reasons to why someone would look at a transfer and some of these are as follows: If you’re paying too much in fees, a transfer to a lower charging provider or fund If you pension is performing poorly, the transfer to a better performing fund could help the pension get back on track If you have more than 1 pension, you could look to consolidate these into 1 plan as you would do with credit cards for example.
+Switching a pension is the process of moving your pension fund from your current provider over to a new provider.
+There are many reasons to why someone would look at a switch and some of these are as follows: If you’re paying too much in fees, a switch to a lower charging provider or fund If you pension is performing poorly, the switch to a better performing fund could help the pension get back on track If you have more than 1 pension, you could look to consolidate these into 1 plan as you would do with credit cards for example.
 This helps reduce the overall charging across the plans.
-Before deciding to transfer any pensions, be sure to take advantage of our FREE advice on what you should do.
-It may turn out that you already have a good plan and dont have a need to do a pension transfer.
+Before deciding to switch any pensions, be sure to take advantage of our FREE inital advice on what you should do.
+It may turn out that you already have a good plan and dont have a need to do a pension switch.